HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 ### Context to facilitate comprehension

-* Each visualisation requires different solutions to work, but there are some minimum requirements to improve communication with audience
+#### Each visualisation requires different solutions to work, but there are some minimum requirements to improve communication with audience

 **The data**

-[A report published in 2011 by The Economist](https://www.economist.com/graphic-detail/2011/12/02/corrosive-corruption) revealed a correlation between corruption and development based on Transparency Interantional Corruption Perception Index and the UN's Human Development Index (HDI).
+[A report published in 2011 by The Economist](https://www.economist.com/graphic-detail/2011/12/02/corrosive-corruption) revealed a correlation between corruption and development.
 Here we updated this report using data from 2012 to 2017 compiled by [Gapminder](https://www.gapminder.org/data/).

+**Variables**

+* UN's Human Development index (HDI): Combined score for health level, educational level and living standards.
+Ranges from 0.0 to 1.0.
+* Perceived corruption: Transparency international's score of perception of corruption.
+Ranges from 1 to 100.
+Higher scores represent less perceived corruption.
+* Happiness score: National average response to a question of life evaluation measured by the Cantril life ladder.
+Scaled from 0 to 100.
+Higher scores denote a more positive perception.

 ## Legends and axis labels
 * Every figure needs a title conveying to the reader what the visualisation is about.
 * Legend help readers to identify marks and attributes easily.
-* Axis labels give to reader a sense of time (days, months, years, centuries), magnitude (hundrends, thousands, millions), unit (for physical attributes), or orientation (North, South, East, West).
+* Axis labels give to reader a sense of time (days, months, years, centuries), magnitude (hundreds, thousands, millions), unit (for physical attributes), or orientation (North, South, East, West).

 ![corruption_hdi](full_corruption_hdi_minimal.png)

 ## Context and annotations
-* Help reader going from perception to comprenhension.
+* Help reader going from perception to comprehension.
 * Make comparisons possible and the identification of extreme cases
 * Put data into a broader context